EXCLUSIVE-South Africa delays COVID vaccine deliveries as inoculations slow | Science-Environment

 Nicolaou, who is also chairman of public health at business lobby Business for South Africa (B4SA), said deliveries would likely be deferred until the first quarter of next year.
 Vaccines packaged at Aspen's plant are part of the African Union's agreement to buy 220 million doses from J&J.

-The AU and J&J did not respond to an email seeking comment.
+The AU and J&J did not respond to emailed requests for comment.
 A Pfizer spokesperson said: "We remain adaptable to individual country's vaccine requirements whilst continuing to meet our quarterly commitments as per the South Africa supply agreement."

 South Africa's government has been seeking to boost the rate of daily administered doses.
 "There is a fair amount of apathy and hesitancy," said Shabir Madhi, who led the clinical study for the AstraZeneca COVID-19 vaccine in South Africa.

-To ramp up vaccinations, the government has launched pop-up vaccination centres and sought help from community leaders.
+To ramp up vaccinations, the government has launched pop-up vaccination centers and sought help from community leaders.
 It has also opened inoculations to children aged 12 to 17.
+In Kenya, the Health Ministry said on Sunday vaccinations were moving too slowly among some parts of the population.
+Its statement did not mention any plan to delay any deliveries.

+"We are ... concerned that only 18% of the elderly population is fully vaccinated and that vaccine uptake has generally slowed down in several counties following the lifting of the curfew last month," Health Minister Mutahi Kagwe said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)